libdebug/libdebug/docs/source/basic_features.rst

     d.gdb()

 Optionally, you can specify `open_in_new_process=False` to execute GDB on the same process as the script.
-Of course, in this case you will not be able to return to libdebug afterwards.
 The syntax is as follows:

 **Verify this is correct**